jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_api.md

           API_TOKEN: ${{ secrets.API_TOKEN }}
         run: node .github/workflows/chip_tool.js
 ```
-Note how we makes use of the `API_TOKEN` secret.
 This job invokes the following `JavaScript` which will transmit the `on/off` commands to the `chip-tool` instance via the `Websocket` interface.

 Create `.github/workflows/chip_tool.js`, with the below:
 ```js